wp-plugins/book-a-place/README.txt

 == Changelog ==

+= 0.5.4 =
+* Implemented a restriction to use one scheme for one event.
+If you want to use the same scheme for other even, you should duplicate the scheme.
+* Added Italian localization of the plugin.
+Thanks to @tunele@ Wordpress member!

 = 0.5.3 =
 * Added new validation to the event creation page.
 It will be impossible to use the same scheme for different events.
 So if you have two or more intersecting/parallel events - just duplicate the desired scheme and use it.